15 Emerging Image Makers

 Kristiania University College, Norway

 This is a self-portrait, and the idea behind it is being attracted to the wrong thing at the wrong time.
-For me that thing has oftentimes been drugs.
-Whatever one might use to escape from reality, might seem very attractive, like a pretty chandelier, but eventually it’ll burn you out.
+Drugs, alcohol, or whatever one might use to not deal with reality, might seem very attractive, like a pretty chandelier, but eventually it can burn you out.
 The chandelier is like a sun, and I’m a moth to its flames.

 “Illustration to me is taking an idea, like a text, a song or a mood, and turning it into something visually stunning and beautiful.”